 Apply for a Hearing Dog or Service Dog

-We are currently accepting applications for Hearing Dogs and Service Dogs.
+We are not currently accepting applications for Hearing Dogs and Service Dogs.

 Thank you for your interest in applying to Service Dogs, Inc. for a Hearing Dog or Service Dog.
 Our goal is to provide you with excellent service.